zachaller/argo-rollouts/regional-traffic-demo/README.md

         weight: 100
 ```

-### First Region Mode
+### Manual Mode

-When `abortMode: firstRegion`, the plugin will:
+When `abortMode: manual`, the plugin will:

-1. Shift 100% of traffic to the first region specified in the step's configuration
+1. Shift 100% of traffic to the region specified in the `region` field
 2. Set all other regions to 0% traffic
 3. Log the emergency failover operation